Augusto11CB/English-Repository/Vocabulary 2.md

 * Ship -
 > One of the great strengths of the Java platform is the standard library that it ships.
 * Right-hand side
 > the  righthand  side  of  the  assignment  statement repeats  the  value  of  the  type  parameter.
+* comes to be seen
+> the distinction quickly comes to be seen as a normal part of working in the language.